nii236/crypto_world_summit/crypto_world_summit.md

 # How do I choose a position?

-- Step 1: Select pair (OHM/ETH)
+- Step 1: Select pair
-- Step 2: Select position type (Over, Under, In-Range)
+- Step 2: Select position type
 - Step 3: Select position range
 - Step 4: Deploy your position
 - Step 5: Maintain the position